Participate

 Length: 20min

-We invite lab groups from academic institutions, government agencies, and NGOs to submit research talks showcasing the breadth and depth of their work in Canadian ornithology.
+We invite lab groups from academic institutions, government agencies, and NGOs to submit research talks (in English or French) showcasing the breadth and depth of their work in Canadian ornithology.
 This symposium is a prime opportunity for your team to highlight: - the research themes and core questions your lab investigates - the ecosystems and regions you study across Canada - focal species and conservation or management implications - methods and collaborative approaches (field work, lab techniques, modelling, community science, Indigenous knowledge partnerships, etc.)

 Who should apply